karavi1/Triance/README.md

-# CustomFitTracker (CFT)
+# Triance (Balancing 3 pillars of fitness)

-An application to help track your exercise!
+Track your mobility, strength and cardio fitness!